iperov/DeepFaceLive/doc/user_faq/user_faq.md

 ## I want to swap my face to a particular celebrity.
 What I need to do?

+</td></tr>
+<tr><td colspan=2 align="left">

+1. If you are novice, learn all about DeepFaceLab https://mrdeepfakes.com/forums/thread-guide-deepfacelab-2-0-guide

+2. Gather 5000+ samples of your face with various conditions using webcam which will be used for Live.
+The conditions are as follows: different lighting, different facial expressions, head direction, eyes direction, being far or closer to the camera, etc. Sort faceset by best to 2000.

-This is the normal deepfake training process, where src faceset is the celebrity and dst faceset is your faceset.
-Train the deepfake model as usual with DeepFaceLab, then export the model in .dfm format for use in DeepFaceLive.
+3. Train the pretrained model, where src faceset is the celebrity and dst faceset is your faceset.

+4. export the model in .dfm format for use in DeepFaceLive.
 You can also try ordering a deepfake model from someone in Discord or forum.

 </td></tr>
 <tr><td colspan=2 align="center">